MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/microsoftml/getsentiment.md

 ---

 # required metadata
-title: "getSentiment function (MicrosoftML) | Microsoft Docs"
+title: "getSentiment function (MicrosoftML) "
 description: " Scores natual language text and creates a column that  contains probabilities that the sentiments in the text are positive. "
 keywords: "(MicrosoftML), getSentiment, nlp, sentiment, text, transform"
 author: "heidisteen"